 - Granted status letter to confirm your citizenship has been granted

-- Invitation letter to advise you to contact your local authority, the Brent Register Office to arrange a citizenship ceremony
+- Invitation letter will be sent to you by email to advise you to contact your local authority, the Brent Register Office to arrange a citizenship ceremony

-It is only when you receive the Invitation letter can you call us, to book the ceremony on 020 8937 1010.
+It is only when you have the email with the invitation letter can you call us, to book the ceremony on 020 8937 1010.
 Please do not call us before you receive the Invitation letter, as we will not be able to book your ceremony.

 - Guests will not be permitted to the ceremony during the pandemic period